chrsonline/uber-movies-hw/docs/installation.md

 For a particular command the `--help` option will display a description of the commands usage and available options.

-##### Loading data
+##### Migrations and data loading

+To start create a database for your use (use your database name from the configuration file):
+`echo 'create database sfmovies' | mysql -uroot -p`

+First run the data migrations you need for the database schema:
 - `php artisan migrate:refresh`

+Then import the data set from SFData:
+- `php artisan database:import-locations`

+[ Note: This operation is not idempotent, so only run it once! ]

+Finally, kick off geocoding for the newly loaded data.
+This will normally happen when data is loaded to a running application, but for the initial data load we'll want to load it manually:

 - `php artisan locations:geocode`
-- `php artisan database:import`

 ### Web server

 While you can use the build in PHP web server for hosting things, it's much better to set up apache or nginx to serve the application.
 There are many tutorial for configuring web servers out there, so we won't get in to this here, but in general the needed components for a given web server will be `mod_php` and `mod_rewrite` for the application to work.

+You'll also need to give your web server's user read and write access to the `storage/` directory, or just set it to be world writeable:
+`chmod -R 777 storage`

-Just set the directory for servicing requests to the location of `public/` in this repository and you should be all set.
+Once this is done, just set the directory for servicing requests to the location of `public/` in this repository and you should be all set.

+### Verify installation

+Navigate to the base URL and you should be able to see the server!
+To view server logs for debugging look in `storage/logs/laravel.log`.